chricha1/chricha1.github.io/finalproject/finalproject.md

 lyrPts.selectByIds([s.id() for s in selection])
 ```
 ![Select](step1.PNG "step1.PNG")
-<small> Orange points represent 2014 homicides and shootings, white points represent arts organizations, and yellow points are selected
+<small>__Figure 1__:  Orange points represent 2014 homicides and shootings, white points represent arts organizations, and yellow points
-points in each neighborhood.
+are selected points in each neighborhood.

 * Added delimited text layer
 * Used Wikimedia Map for basemap